Topological bound on structure factor

 \section{Feynmann-Bijl formula for general systems with $U(1)$ symmetry}

 Here we derive the Feynman-Bijl formula for general $U(1)$ symmetric systems.
-To find an upper bound on the energy gap, we consider constructing a state $\ket{ex}$ orthogonal to the ground state $\ket{gs}$.
+To find an upper bound on the energy gap, we consider constructing an ansatz for an excited state $\ket{ex}$ so that $\ket{ex}$ is orthogonal to the ground state $\ket{gs}$.
 As long as $\ket{ex}$ and $\ket{gs}$ are orthogonal to each other, the energy expectation value of $\ket{ex}$ is always larger than or equal to the first excited state.
 Therefore, we can find an upper bound on the energy gap by evaluating the energy difference between $\ket{ex}$ and $\ket{gs}$.
 We choose the following state as $\ket{ex}$:

 where $\expval{\dots}_{gs}$ is the expectation value in the ground state $\ket{gs}$ and $\rho_{\vec{q}}$ is the $U(1)$ charge density.
 The orthogonality $\ip{ex}{gs}=0$ is easily confirmed.
 Now, the energy gap $\Delta$ has an upper bound: $\Delta \le \mel{ex}{H}{ex}/\ip{ex}{ex}-\expval{H}_{gs}$.
 This can be rewritten as